vvpn9/Python-Webscrapping-Practice/Readme.md

 Maybe I will try to data mine the chinese version of twitter later on after I know the basic steps to take the job

+For R part, the use of ggplot to plot Frequency vs. Timeline, etc.
+For SQL part, maybe the use of MySQL and smoeother database management software/system (habase)